0xPolygon/polygon-cli/doc/polycli_abi_encode.md

 ## Usage

 [function-signature] is required and is a fragment in the form <function name>(<types...>).
-If the function signature has parameteres, then those values would have to be passed as arguments after the function signature.
+If the function signature has parameters, then those values would have to be passed as arguments after the function signature.
 ## Flags

 ```bash